Watertown Branch Railroad: History

 The railroad was chartered in 1846 and a second company, the Waltham and Watertown Railroad, was chartered to extend the line to the neighborhood just southeast of downtown Waltham, Massachusetts.
 In order to keep it out of the hands of its rivals, the Fitchburg took control of both companies before any track was laid and merged them into the Watertown Branch.

-Construction began from West Cambridge in 1847 and was completed to Bemis two years later.
+Construction began from West Cambridge in 1847.
+By 1849, the line ran to Watertown, with intermediate stops at Mount Auburn and Fresh Pond.
 In the Fresh Pond area it paralleled the existing Charlestown Branch Railroad which was used to haul ice.
 By 1851 it reached the Fitchburg's main line at the downtown Waltham station and the branch served as the main passenger line between Boston and Waltham.
 It was one of the few branch lines to be double tracked, as the line saw quite heavy traffic, especially in the 1880s and 1890s.
 The Boston and Maine Railroad took over the Fitchburg in 1900.

 Competition from streetcars and automobiles cut heavily into inner-suburb passenger traffic.
 Minor stations were closed, including East Watertown in 1932.
 (The station was either later reopened, or never closed, as by 1938 it was the most-used station on the branch.)
 The B&M filed to abandon passenger service - by then a single early-morning round trip - in April 1938.
 Passenger service on the line ended on July 9, 1938, and the second track was removed by early 1940.
 The middle section of the line from the Waltham/Watertown line through Watertown Square to East Watertown was abandoned in 1960.
 This split the branch line in two, but traffic continued on both sides through the remainder of the 20th century.
 In 1991, about a half mile of track was abandoned on the west side of the line at Bemis, and the remainder of the line back to Waltham was abandoned in 2000.

 On October 5, 2011, the Surface Transportation Board agreed to allow Pan Am Railways to abandon the final active 1.72 miles of the Watertown Branch from Newly Weds Foods in Watertown to the branch's junction with the Fitchburg Line between Sherman Street and Alewife in Cambridge.
 No freight had been carried for at least two years.
 As of May 2013, all but the approximately half-mile portion between Concord Avenue and the Fitchburg Line was in public hands.